grrvlr/TSMD/docs/evaluation/RQ2.md

 ## RQ2 Conclusion

-Grammarviz and LatentMotif are the most scalable methods in terms of computational efficiency for handling long time series.
+Grammarviz, LatentMotif and Motiflets are the most scalable methods in terms of computational efficiency for handling long time series.
 STOMP, PanMP, MDL-Clust, PEPA, and A-PEPA have acceptable execution times up to 500,000 samples, while the other methods crash or exceed the timeout before that.